An evolving space framework for Oseen equations on a moving domain: Well-posedness result

-Our well-posedness, as in \cite{AlpEllSti15A}, follows from an application of the Banach-Ne\v{c}as-Babu\v{s}ka theorem.
-The theorem is given as: \begin{theorem}[Banach-Ne\v{c}as-Babu\v{s}ka Theorem] Let $X$ be a Banach space and $Y$ be a reflexive Banach space.
-Let $B \in \mathcal{L}(X\times Y ;\R)$ and $F \in Y^*$.
+\end{problem} Our well-posedness, as in \cite{AlpEllSti15A}, follows from an application of the Banach-Ne\v{c}as-Babu\v{s}ka theorem.
+The abstract theorem is given as: \begin{theorem}[Banach-Ne\v{c}as-Babu\v{s}ka Theorem] Let $X$ be a Banach space and $Y$ be a reflexive Banach space.
+Let $B:X \times Y \to \R$ a bounded bilinear form and $F \in Y^*$.
 Then there is a unique $u_F \in X$ such that

 if and only if